Lesotho: Geography

 Lesotho covers 30355 km2.
 It is the only independent state in the world that lies entirely above 1000 m in elevation.
 Its lowest point of 1400 m is thus the highest lowest point of any country in the world.
 Over 80% of the country lies above 1800 m.
 Lesotho is the southernmost landlocked country in the world.
 It is the largest of the world's three independent states completely surrounded by the territory of another country, with Vatican City and San Marino being the other two.
-It is the only such state outside the Italian peninsula, and the only one that is not a microstate.
+It is the only such state outside the Italian peninsula and Europe, as well as the only one that is not a microstate.

 Lesotho lies between latitudes 28° and 31°S, and longitudes 27° and 30°E. About 12% of Lesotho is arable land which is vulnerable to soil erosion; it is estimated that 40 million tons of soil are lost each year due to erosion.

 Climate

 Because of its elevation, Lesotho remains cooler throughout the year than other regions at the same latitude.
 Most of the rain falls as summer thunderstorms.
 Maseru and surrounding lowlands may reach 30 °C in summer.
 The temperature in the lowlands can get down to -7 °C and the highlands to -18 °C at times.
 Snow is more common in the highlands between May and September; the higher peaks may experience snowfalls year-round.
 Rainfall in Lesotho is variable regarding both when and where precipitation occurs.
-Annual precipitation can vary from 500mm annually in one area to 1200mm in another because of elevation.
-The summer season that stretches from October to April sees the most rainfall, and from December to February, the majority of the country receives over 100mm of rain a month.
-The least monthly rainfall in Lesotho occurs in June when most regions receive less than 15mm a month.
+Annual precipitation can vary from 500 mm annually in one area to 1200 mm in another because of elevation.
+The summer season that stretches from October to April sees the most rainfall, and from December to February, the majority of the country receives over 100 mm of rain a month.
+The least monthly rainfall in Lesotho occurs in June when most regions receive less than 15 mm a month.